isaschmitz/seasenselib/docs/source/user_guide.rst

 User Guide
 ==========

 SeaSenseLib provides a simple, unified API for oceanographic data processing.
 This guide shows you how to read, process, and visualize data from various oceanographic instruments.
+This guide covers the generalised API for working with the library.

+- For the legacy API, see the :ref:`developers_guide`.
+- For a complete walkthrough with examples, see the `Demo Notebook <https://ocean-uhh.github.io/seasenselib/demo-output.html>`_.
+- For a examples loading different moored instrument formats, see the `Mooring Demo Notebook <https://ocean-uhh.github.io/seasenselib/demo_mooring-output.html>`_.
+- For a list of supported formats and instruments, see :doc:`supported_formats`.

 Quick Start
 -----------